 In contrast to runtime dependability approaches, where risk assessment and risk mitigation are often directly integrated into the nominal function of the system, the EDDI is executed in a control loop separated from the nominal function based on the Monitor-Analyse-Plan-Execute-Knowledge (MAPE-K) scheme loop [1].
 EDDIs form the combined dependability 'knowledge' of the MRS, captured during development, and when deployed in the field, enhancing the underlying MRS MAPE-K loop with respect to dependability.
 Using a separate "dependability control loop" has significant advantages for reacting to unforeseen events, because the dependability logic is not scattered over the components of the nominal function.
 Thus, EDDIs can be updated more easily, the interfaces to the nominal system are slim and explicit, and assurance of continuous evolution of EDDIs is simplified.
 Interfaces between EDDI the dependability manager and the nominal system are required to get access to the perception stacks of all MRS systems and to trigger adaptation actions on the individual systems.
+Previous empirical evaluation of one of the approaches discussed later on (see section 3) provides indication in this regard, see [2].
 As such, the EDDI dependability manager acts as the onboard dependability intelligence supervising risks and "asking" the MRS to adapt behaviour if necessary and possible.

 This deliverable describes the EDDI runtime model specification, i.e. the methods and models needed for assuring MRS dependability at runtime, and it is structured as follows.
 In section 2, we provide an overview of our vision for EDDI usage at runtime, what we consider to be its main responsibilities, and how the remainder of the document is positioned to support this vision.
 In section 3, we describe the first of our runtime building blocks, which introduces to MRS the ability to assess safety capabilities dynamically via runtime EDDIs, allowing them to adapt their behaviour to their collaborative operational context.
 In section 4, our next building block allows MRS to perform runtime reliability assessment, such that the MRS can be aware of imminent or existing failures.
 Section 5 presents our approach for dynamic risk assessment, which allows MRS to evaluate the risk of a given situation, based on observed causal factors evaluated probabilistically.
 In section 6, our concept for dynamic perception uncertainty monitoring is responsible for assessing whether ML models (often used for perception) are uncertain in a given runtime situation, and might therefore be unreliable.
 In section 7, a concept for specifying and monitoring generic runtime events is presented, which can be form the basis of an EDDI-level communication protocol through the propagation of events (and eventually recommended actions to the MRS).
 In section 8, we discuss our preliminary concept for using intrusion detection, and how this can be exploited by runtime EDDIs.
-We conclude in section 9, summarizing the deliverable's main points and outlining the next steps in the context of the SESAME project.
+In section 9, we provide an overview of how we expect our described methods can transition from individual robots to MRS. We conclude in section 10, summarizing the deliverable's main points and outlining the next steps in the context of the SESAME project.

 The technical realization of runtime component generators to semi-automatically generate executable components of the runtime models described in this deliverable is described in Deliverable D7.2 (Figure 3).
 For the first iteration of the project, it was assumed that runtime EDDIs are executed in a centralized way.
-Deliverable D7.3 will elaborate on this aspect and consider distributed execution of runtime EDDIs.
+Deliverable D7.3 will elaborate on this aspect and consider distributed execution of runtime EDDIs across MRS.